maxxiimo/the-front-end-manifesto/chp10-visual-design-for-the-nondesigner.md

         -ms-text-size-adjust: 100%; /* 2 */
     }

 As a rule of thumb, browsers typically default to a font size of 16 pixels.
-We're going to accept this default font size and will not override normalize, however, through the `<body>` tag we also provide a way in which we may override Normalize and affect font sizes globally:
+We're going to accept this default font size, and will not override Normalize, however, through the `<body>` tag we can:

-app\assets\stylesheets\_define.sass

-    $base-font-size:    100%         !default

-NOTE: I include 100% here, but could also omit the reference completely.

 app\assets\stylesheets\desktop\_layout.sass